VincentLeV/random-winner/README.md

 # Random Winner

-This is a mini-game for parties when you need to randomly choose a winner/person among the players/people in the parties. :smirk:
+This is a mini-game for parties when you need to randomly choose a winner/person among the players/people in the parties. :smirk:\
-If you like this game, please give me a star
+If you like this game, please give me a star.

 ## Technology used